Attend the Fruit-Veg-Flower Farmer Virtual Meet-Ups: Register for the series1 of 3

 1. Test Computer

-We’ve changed webinar platforms and will now be using Zoom.
+We use Zoom as our webinar platform.
 Never used Zoom before?
 There is a simple, one-time download on whichever device you plan to use.
 Note: attendees do not need microphone or video capabilities to participate.

 2. Join In